 Articulation is the process that facilitates the successful transfer of students from community colleges to undergraduate baccalaureate programs at other colleges and universities.
 It is the development of formal written agreements that explain how courses transfer from one institution to another, either “as comparable to” or “acceptable in lieu of” specific course requirements at four year institutions.
 Successful completion of articulated courses related to admission criteria, general education, and major preparation, according to a Student Educational Plan (SEP) developed with the assistance of a counselor will ensure successful and competitive transfer.

 There are several types of articulation agreements.
 The first step of building articulation is elective credit, courses at a minimum will transfer as lower division credit but not necessarily complete general education or major requirements.

 Course-To-Course (by department) Articulation Agreements describes how specific courses taken at a community college (or sending institution) can be used in place of specific courses at the receiving (or transferring) institution, possibly fulfilling general education and/or major preparation requirements.

 General Education (GE) Articulation Agreements identify a pattern of courses that can fulfill lower division general education requirements.
 Which pattern a student should follow is dependent on the transfer universities and majors being considered, consult with a Laney Counselor for assistance in understanding the most appropriate choice.
 General Education Articulation Agreements include: Intersegmental GeneralEducation Transfer Curriculum (IGETC) primarily used when applying to multiple UCs and CSUs – not advisable for high-unit majors.
-CSU General Education (CSU-GE) Breadth Requirements is used when applying to CSUs only, and UC campus specific agreements are sometimes an option, depending on the combination of transfer universities and majors.
+CSU General Education (CSU-GE) Breadth Requirements is used when applying to CSUs only.
+UC campus-specific agreements are sometimes an option, depending on the combination of transfer universities and majors.
 Some California Private/Independent Universities and Colleges accept IGETC and/or CSU-GE Breadth Requirements, please consult with a Laney Counselor.

 Lower Division Major Preparation Articulation Agreements describe the lower division major preparation (or courses) expected in order to be a competitive transfer student.
 Transfer students completing all lower division major courses prepare them for upper division major requirements.